rohittayal96/comment-on-pr/README.md

 # Comment on PR via GitHub Action

-A GitHub action to comment on the relevant open PR when a commit is pushed.
+A GitHub action to comment on PR

 ## Usage

 - Requires the `GITHUB_TOKEN` secret.
 - Requires the comment's message in the `msg` parameter.
-- Supports `push` and `pull_request` event types.
+- Supports `pull_request` event types.

 ### Sample workflow